Disclosure: This post may contain affiliate links. Please see our privacy policy.

 • After each packet of food has been completely encased in the parchment and then the foil, you are ready to get steaming.
 Place the packets in a single layer on a large baking sheet.

 • Put the baking sheet with the packets on a rack one third down from the top of your preheated oven.
-Steam for 18-20 minutes at 400°F (200°C).
+Bake for 18-20 minutes at 400°F (200°C).
+(When my fish wasn't fully defrosted, the cooking time took an additional 10 minutes.)

 Notes